If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 How Can I Get Married in Germany?

 If you’re planning to get married in Germany, you have the option to have a civil marriage, a religious ceremony, or a symbolic ceremony.
-For most couples opting for a destination elopement in Germany, we recommend a symbolic ceremony.
+For most couples opting for a destination elopement in Germany, I recommend a symbolic ceremony.
 A symbolic ceremony will allow you to take care of the legal paperwork at home, so you can relax and enjoy your wedding.

 When it comes to legally-binding civil unions in Germany, marriage is the only option available since 2017.
 Germany allows both heterosexual and same-sex couples to legally get married.